vaydingul/SwarmAlgorithm/README.md

 ## Sim

 It is the main class which is responsible for the general management of the simulation.
 It can handle the initial drone orientation, and the propagation of the whole simulation.
+***

+To be able to visualize the simulation, there is attached *MATLAB* script, called **plotDrones.m**

+### Basic Execution

+To be able to execute a simulation, the **SimMain.cpp** file can be used.
+After the execution of that file, the results can be visualized in *MATLAB*.

+**SimMain.cpp** file contains a link for the **deleteCsv.py** file, which removes the previously created *.csv* files from the workspace.
+Ona can easily comment out the related line to prevent the usage of *Python* programming language.

+Also, one can make use of the other visualization tools rather than *MATLAB*, by simply using the *.csv* files from the constructed *drones* folder.

+# TODO:
+- More generic Sim construction (Very simple)
+- 3D implementation (Might be challenging)
+- Addition of environment and mass-fuel models (Challenging)
+- Parameterization of the force models to prevent the addition of the model-specific parameters to the *Drone* class variables.

+# Final Words

+It is a very ***incomplete*** project, therefore, all contributions and pull requests are welcome.
+Please do not hesitate to open an issue to clear out bugs and provide performance boosts.